-Project leader, Lubna Khalid, 43, is celebrating after being awarded over £1,600 from the Better Start Bradford’s Parents in the Lead Awards fund, to run twice weekly Cook and Play groups.
+Project leader, Lubna Khalid, 43, is celebrating after being awarded over £1,600 from the Better Start Bradford’s Parents in the Lead activities fund, to run twice weekly Cook and Play groups.

 During the cooking sessions, grandparents will showcase their favourite healthy recipes for families to then cook and enjoy eating with their children.
 The sessions will take place at Women Zone Community Centre on Hubert Street in BD3 on Wednesday’s and Saturdays.